1.2 Verification, Validation, and Debugging

 Key Takeaways

-• Verification asks whether the work product correctly implements specified requirements or design.
+• Verification checks whether a work product meets specified requirements (building the product right).

-• Validation asks whether the product satisfies user needs and intended use in its operational context.
+• Validation checks whether the product satisfies user needs and intended use in its operational context (building the right product).

-• Testing and debugging are related but separate activities with different goals and typical owners.
+• Testing and debugging are separate activities with different goals: testing can reveal a failure, while debugging finds, analyzes, and fixes its cause.

 VerificationDid we meet the specification?Requirement review, design review, test against acceptance criteria